-- Defense moves to suppress search on grounds that search without a warrant violated 4th Ammendmant to US Constitution and Section 10 of the Kentucky Constitution.
+- Defense moves to suppress search on grounds that search without a warrant violated the 4th Amendment to the U.S. Constitution and Section 10 of the Kentucky Constitution.
 Result: Case dismissed.

 - Client charged with Conspiracy to Traffic in Marijuana in Federal Court.
 The five co-defendants entered guilty pleas and testified against client.
 Jury did not convict after four day trial based on defense that co-defendants were trying to get lesser sentences by their testimony.